Vis4Sense/student-projects/2024-2025/readme.md

 ## Interim report feedback
 - Abhay:
   - the project focus should be on the trading, not just improve sentiment analysis by itself
+  - need to find/create a trading strategy that can take advantage of sentiment results
   - improve/update sentiment if it helps with trading

 # Meeting 7 Oct 2024